pfheatwole/thesis/meta/discussion.rst

 Wind field regression
 ---------------------

+* I'm trying to estimate the wind field from instantaneous estimates of points in the wind field (the wind vectors).
+Those observations are subject to measurement noise, model error (eg, the rigid body assumption), even fluctuations in the wind field.

 * Do you use a grid?
 (I think this is equivalent to asking if you're using a discrete or continuous regression model?)
 If you use a discrete grid, is